How to Super-learn: Tricking Your Brain

 Familiarity is also something we learned to prize a long time ago, so familiar images, sounds and sensations can all act as an aide-memoire when you link them to the information you’re learning.

 And one last tip, give your poor brain some time to process the information before overloading it with something else.
 Take a nap or a walk to give your brain a chance to encode your memories.http://www.wiseism.com/learning-by-brain-tricks/http://www.wiseism.com/wp-content/uploads/learning.jpghttp://www.wiseism.com/wp-content/uploads/learning-150x150.jpgWise MindWise Workbrain tricks,brainpower,careers advice,learning,thoughtSuper Learning Strategies In a post on my other website, I discussed how our brains are still hard-wired to the caveman era and survival responses.
 And while this can be a pain in the proverbial fur pelt, we can use this knowledge to help ourselves learn more quickly and to...The WiseistBeth Burgesswiseism1@gmail.comAdministratorMy name is Beth Burgess.
 I don't claim to be the wisest, but I am 'The Wiseist' - someone dedicated to collecting and sharing wisdom that can help people live their lives more happily and successfully.
-I'm also a therapist,, coach, freelance writer, author, speaker, trainer, and workshop leader.
+I'm also the bestselling author of "Instant Wisdom: 10 Easy Ways to Get Smart Fast",, a therapist,, coach, freelance writer, speaker, trainer, and workshop leader.
 And I'm still learning too.Wiseism